yiryuan/MA675/README.md

 The project is created by MSSP 2022 FALL BPDA group, and main goal for the project it to get the data from ACS API

 # How to use it?

+## Population
+1. run BPDA_POP_WF to pull and clean data and read the commit.
+2. change variable POBP to get different migration groups' data.

 ## Households
 1. run get_households_data.R
 2. run the example(run_example_households.R) and figure out how the function works.
 3. change variables you need, run get_households_2005-2019.R and download all data in xlsx.
-4. run BPDA_POP_WF to pull and clean data and read the commit.
-5. change variable POBP to get different migration groups' data.

 # Package Used
 ### tidyverse